starshaped/starshaped/README.md

 ## Hi there 👋

-I'm **Aubrey**, she/her, working as a front-end developer in western Massachusetts.
+I'm **Aubrey**, she/her, working as a front-end developer on Pocumtuc land in Northampton, Massachusetts.
 I love knitting, tea, and fountain pens, and I'm not a huge fan of pasta, cheese, and balloons.

 ### Find me elsewhere!